kitsteam/qrstorage/README.md

 ### Image upload

 It is possible to store images base 64 encoded in the database.
-Since this is not very efficient, this should not be used for large imsage sizes or for qr codes with a lot of traffic.
+Since this is not very efficient, this should not be used for large image sizes or for qr codes with a lot of traffic.
 The default limit for a text qr code is 2MB.
 To change this, change `QR_CODE_MAX_UPLOAD_LENGTH`.
 We automatically add a buffer to account for deltas as well as overhead.

 ### Additonal licence